 How do dental services change as I get older?

 Routine professional dental care is essential for children, to help them set a solid foundation for lifelong oral health.
-We provide a comprehensive range of dental services for children at Endodontic Specialists.
+We provide a range of dental services for children at Endodontic Specialists.

 Starting with their very first appointment (ideally at six months of age) all through their school-aged years, we work with them to keep their smile healthy.
 We provide regular cleanings and exams, and review proper brushing and flossing techniques at each appointment to help them provide their teeth with appropriate care at home.